checkout/checkout-magento2-plugin/README.md

 In order to effectively process payments through the Checkout.com Payment Gateway, you will need to open an account.
 Contact your [Checkout.com](https://www.checkout.com "Checkout.com") account manager or send an email to support@checkout.com for more information.

-## Compatibility
-The Checkout.com extension for Magento 2 is compatible with Magento 2.1 and above.